ypconfig/ypconfig/README.md

 ypconfig is a Python (hence the Y instead of the I) tool to configure networking interfaces on a Linux machine.
 Goal is to be able to configure a machine using [Ansible](http://ansible.com) and be able to rollback if something goes wrong while configuring the interfaces.

-This tool is made possible by [pyroute2](https://github.com/svinota/pyroute2), which enables us to communicate with the Linux Netlink interface.
+This tool is made possible by [pyroute2](https://github.com/svinota/pyroute2) which enables us to communicate with the Linux Netlink interface.

 # System Requirements

-ypconfig works with Python 3.
-The highest, tested Python version is 3.7.
-It has been tested on Debian 9 and 10.
+ypconfig supports Python >= 3.11 and has been tested on Debian 12.

 # Configuration